GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 If you want to perform data processing, delivery and streaming reading operations from external network access points, the log service charges processing calculation fees, data delivery fees and external network reading traffic fees.
 For details, please refer to the doc [billing items](https://help.aliyun.com/document_detail/107745.htm?spm=a2c4g.11186623.0.0.1d086860NWfUQP#concept-xzl-hjg-vgb).

-**3.If the stored-value card in the Expense Center can be used for bill payment of the exclusive plan of Guance?
-How to pay for the exclusive plan of Guance?**
+**3.If the stored-value card in the Expense Center can be used for bill payment of the Exclusive Plan of Guance?
+How to pay for the Exclusive Plan of Guance?**

-Yes, the prerequisite for the exclusive plan of Guance is to use Alibaba Cloud account for settlement.
+Yes, the prerequisite for the Exclusive Plan of Guance is to use Alibaba Cloud account for settlement.
 For cloud account settlement, the deduction order of Guance pay-by-volume bills is: ordinary vouchers, full reduction vouchers, stored-value cards and cash balance of cloud accounts.
 SMS and dial-up consumption can only be paid by using stored-value cards and cash balances of cloud accounts.

 ### Guance Exclusive Plan Function Query